rusijaputin-creator/imperior-docs/README.md

 Unless explicitly stated otherwise, they should not be interpreted as enacted law, official government policy, or authority granted by any public institution.

+---

-15. REPOSITORY OBJECTIVE
+## 15. REPOSITORY OBJECTIVE

 The long-term objective of this repository is to maintain a documentation environment in which every major component of IMPERIOR can be:

-identified → located → reviewed → connected → versioned → validated → developed
+**identified → located → reviewed → connected → versioned → validated → developed**

-without losing its position within the wider system architecture
+without losing its position within the wider system architecture.

+---

-IMPERIOR
+# IMPERIOR

-Global System Authority
+**Global System Authority**

-System Architecture • Documentation • Control • Development • Implementation
+**System Architecture • Documentation • Control • Development • Implementation**

-Version v1.0
+Version `v1.0`